 Challenges of Successful Therapy

-Unfortunately,? tubules can be riddled with bacteria? and? their? toxins.?
-Single-rooted front teeth have at least three miles of microscopic tubules to ?sterilize?.
+Unfortunately, tubules can be riddled with bacteria and other microbes along with their toxins.
+Single-rooted front teeth have at least three miles of microscopic tubules to sterilize.

 Ozone Gas Therapy

-Some dentists feel that if a client insists on saving a tooth at all costs, even if it means undergoing a root canal, ozone gas therapy is essential for initially sterilizing? the? multiple? or? braided canals illustrated above, tubules, the ligament surrounding? the? root,? and? the? septic area beyond the root tip.
-Indeed ozone gas can permeate all these, neutralizing toxins and killing even spirochetes.
-One major? spirochete? implicated? in? gum disease, is also associated with severely infected? tooth? pulps? ?? and? has been found in the spleen, heart, and brains of those with root canal infections.
+Some dentists feel that if a client insists on saving a tooth at all costs, even if it means undergoing a root canal, ozone gas therapy is essential for initially sterilizing the multiple or braided canals, illustrated above.
+The gas can permeate the tubules, the ligament surrounding the root, and the septic area beyond the root tip.
+As it does so, it also neutralizes their toxins and can kill even spirochetesbecause it is so fast-acting.
+Spriochetes like those responsible for Lyme disease and syphilus are troublesome in that they can morph into a miniscule form the immune system can’t “see” when faced with antibiotics.
+They switch back to their drill-like shape when the immune system is down and begin to cause trouble again.
+One major spirochete implicated in gum disease, is also associated with severely infected tooth pulps and has been found in the spleen, heart, and brains of those with root canal infections.

 But is ozone therapy enough?

-Additionally,? root? canal? filling? material? shrinks? more than 20% as it cools and sets.
-As the wax tries to return to its pre-compression shape (before it was compressed into the canal) and pulls away from the canal?s walls, it leaves ample space for microbial invasion and housekeeping.
+Additionally, typical root canal filling material (gutta percha) shrinks more than 20% as it cools and sets.
+As the wax tries to return to its pre-compression shape (before it was compressed into the canal) and pulls away from the canal’s walls, it leaves ample space for microbial invasion and housekeeping.

 Other potential problems: